 Headed Somewhere Snowy?
 Here's What to Wear

-When winter storm Nico hit the North East, the fashion crowd likely took a collective gasp as they scrambled to reconfigure their outfits for New York Fashion Week.
-Lucky for the rest of us also experiencing ghastly winter weather, fashion show-goers provided a bevy of cool, chic outfit ideas we can copy.
+If anyone knows how to look stylish in the snow, its New Yorkers.
+Lucky for the rest of us also experiencing ghastly winter weather, these fashion editors and writers provided a bevy of cool, chic outfit ideas we can copy.

 Street style pro, Leandra Medine Cohen and her partner-in-fashion, Amelia Diamond, prove the importance of fun-yet-functional footwear.
 Also, "teddy bear" coats are a snow day must.